Taiwing/ready_set_boole/README.md

 The other boolean-themed exercises introduce variables into the formula.
 The 4th one is about printing the truth table of a given formula.
-This gives the result of each possible value set.
+This gives the result for each possible value set.

 ### example: